XiaomengLiu6/ST558-project3/ed_level_eq_5.md

 We made a data cleaning so that the model fitting methods would work better.

-    #prior to running models, in instances where we have both a factor and a non-factor version of a given variable, we need to first drop the non-factor version of the variable
+    #prior to running models, in instances where we have both a factor and
+    #a non-factor version of a given variable, we need to first drop the non-factor
+    #version of the variable.
-    #we also need to drop both versions of the education variable (since it will not vary given that we've subset our data to a specific education level)
+    #we also need to drop both versions of the education variable (since it will not
+    #vary given that we've subset our data to a specific education level)
     temp$Diabetes_binary     <- NULL
     temp$HighBP  <- NULL
     temp$HighChol    <- NULL